Why, oh why major in creative writing?

 Among the career paths most directly connected to creative writing are:

-And you never know.
+Hey, you never know.
 “Famous author” might end up being your child’s job description.